-Training and orientation
+V. Training and orientation

-A fixed component of all district orientation sessions for staff, students and regular volunteers will introduce the elements of the sexual harassment policy.
-Staff will be provided information on recognizing and preventing sexual harassment.
-Staff will be fully informed of the formal and informal complaint processes and their roles and responsibilities under the policy and procedure.
+A fixed component of all district newly hired employees, and annual orientation sessions for staff, students and regular volunteers will introduce the elements of this procedure, the district's grievance procedures, and the corresponding policy.

+Staff will be provided information on recognizing and preventing sex discrimination including sexbased harassment.
+Staff will be fully informed of their responsibilities when on notice of sex discrimination, the district's complaint procedures, and their roles and responsibilities under the policy and procedure.